c0xc/Wallphiller/README.md

 This tool can change your wallpaper at certain intervals.

 Several desktop environments are supported.
 Gnome.
-Mate and Cinnamon are all supported.
+Mate, Cinnamon and LXDE are all supported.
 Support for Windows has been added as well.
 For other environments, a custom command can be defined.